 Location: Halabja – Iraqi Kurdistan (Google Maps link)

 Halabja is located in the northeast of Iraq, close to the Iran border.
-It is where in 1988 a massacre took place when Saddam Hussein launched a barrage of chemical weapons on the city.
-Thousands died in an instant in what experts consider the largest chemical attack against a civilian-populated area in history.
+It is here when in 1988 a massacre took place after Saddam Hussein launched a barrage of chemical weapons on the city.
+Thousands of civilians died instantly in what experts consider the largest chemical attack against a civilian-populated area in history.

 5. Chernobyl Nuclear Disaster Museum – Ukraine